hsiaoyi0504/awesome-cheminformatics/README.md

 ### Machine Learning

 * [DeepChem](https://github.com/deepchem/deepchem) - Deep learning library for Chemistry based on Tensorflow
+* [ChemML](https://github.com/hachmannlab/chemml) - ChemML is a machine learning and informatics program suite for the analysis, mining, and modeling of chemical and materials data. (based on Tensorflow)
 * [OpenChem](https://github.com/Mariewelt/OpenChem) - OpenChem is a deep learning toolkit for Computational Chemistry with PyTorch backend.
 * [chainer-chemistry](https://github.com/pfnet-research/chainer-chemistry) - A Library for Deep Learning in Biology and Chemistry.
 * [pytorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/) - A PyTorch library provides implementation of many graph convolution algorithms.